-I have started working on my bachelor's thesis in physics.
-It's about using genetic algorithms for finding optimal solutions to physics problems.
-One of the problems I will solving is simulating equilibrium configurations of two dimensional systems of particles which can attract and repel (dipole systems).
+I'm currently messing with genetic algorithms.
+They are super fun and can be used to find optimal solutions to various physics problems and optimization problems in general.
+One of the problems I'm solving is simulating equilibrium configurations of two dimensional dipole systems of particles, which can attract and repel.
 This problem is NP hard, which means there is no effective algorithm to find the exact solution in an adequate time.
-Several other algorithms can be used to approximate the solution and find near-equilibrium configurations, one of them being genetic algorithm technique.
+A couple of algorithms can be used to approximate the solution and find near-equilibrium configurations, one of them being genetic algorithms.

-The easiest situation is when the particles are bounded in a circle which border they can't trespass.
+The easiest situation is when the particles are bounded by a circle, which border they can't trespass.
 The goal is to find how these particles will position themselves inside this circle.

-This case has already been tackled using the simulated annealing method and the near-optimum solutions for hundreds of particles have been found.
-This method uses different principles than genetic algorithm method which I will describe shortly.
+This case has already been solved using the simulated annealing method and near-optimal solutions for hundreds of particles have been found.
+This method uses different principles than genetic algorithm method, which I will describe shortly.
 The main idea of simulated annealing method is that the system is given an initial temperature which basically controls how much the particles will fluctuate inside the system.
 The greater the temperature, the bigger the fluctuations.
 The temperature gradually gets decreased and the fluctuations get smaller and smaller.
 Calculating the energy of the system and requiring it to be minimal at each step the temperature gets decreased eventually leads to a solution.

 Here is how the solutions for 10, 11, 12, 13, 14 and 15 particles looks like, found using simulated annealing algorithms:

-Notice how interestingly and non-intuitively the particles position themselves in a case when another particle gets added to a system of 12 particles.
+Notice how the particles position themselves in a case when another particle gets added to a system of 12 particles.
 Instead of positioning the new particle somewhere in the middle as in transition from 11 particles to 12, the system decides to put it on the border.

-Here is a general (not related to my topic of thesis) description of what genetic algorithms are.
+Here is a general description of what genetic algorithms are.